When she was young, Christine Wielgos often watched summer thunderstorms together with her father.

 “Because of all the meteorology classes that were offered at COD, I definitely felt that I had a distinct advantage when I transferred to Northern Illinois University,” she said.
 “I feel as though I would not have succeeded as well at NIU if I did not attend COD first, not only academically but personally as well.
 The storm chasing classes were a blast, of course, and they were an incredible learning experience for me in so many ways.”

 Having earned an Associate in Science degree at COD, Wielgos then received her Bachelor of Science in Meteorology at NIU.
 She started her career as weather observer at the Ft.
 Wayne International Airport and worked for Midwest Weather before moving to the National Weather Service in Paducah, Ky., where she was first a meteorologist intern and then a journeyman forecaster.
-In the fall of 2019, she became Assistant Warning Coordination Meteorologist.
-Her goal is to become a senior forecaster and then Warning Coordination Meteorologist.
+In the fall of 2019, she became Assistant Warning Coordination Meteorologist and then was promoted to Lead Forecaster.

 Wielgos is happy she started at COD and advises students to study hard.